PTBYSR/oldy/README.md

 # Oldy

-Turn any old laptop into a local AI server.
+Turn any old laptop into a AI server with a dedicated free API key.

 ## What it does